Brazil sees solar boom ahead of cut in subsidies for new projects

 According to ePowerBay, Voltalia registered 4 GW in new solar projects with ANEEL, followed by Iberdrola (2.1 GW), EDP Renewables (1.75GW), Atlas (1.2GW), EDF (1GW), and Enel Green Power (910 megawatts).

-Oil majors are also betting on the Brazilian renewables market, the consultancy said, with Royal Dutch Shell (RDSa.L) registering solar projects totaling 1.5GW, while Total Eren, owned by France´s Total (TOTF.PA), has already obtained approval for 49 megawatts in solar projects.
+Oil majors are also betting on the Brazilian renewables market, the consultancy said, with Royal Dutch Shell registering solar projects totaling 1.5GW, while Total Eren, owned by France´s Total, has already obtained approval for 49 megawatts in solar projects.

 Our Standards: The Thomson Reuters Trust Principles.